 We talked about why animals hibernate while we “visited” the forest.
 Then we worked on the “Nighty, Night Bear!” lesson and craft.

-This week we are kicking back in the rainforest and discovering all it’s layers.
+This week we kicked back in the rainforest and discovered all it’s layers.

 This “Hanging Around the Rainforest” activity was lots of fun for the kiddos.
 We read the little banana-shaped book and used our inference skills to determine which rainforest animal would fit best with the information provided.